AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/data-ingestion-using-google-tag-manager-and-google-analytics.md

 - Basic setup of Google Analytics
 - Stream GA/GTM-data to Adobe Experience Platform in real-time

-In this module, the goal is to install and configure Google Tag Manager and Google Analytics and connect that to Adobe Experience Platform by capturing data from your AEP Demo website client-side and streaming it in real-time to Adobe Experience Platform.
+In this module, the goal is to install and configure Google Tag Manager and Google Analytics and connect that to Adobe Experience Platform by capturing data from your Platform Demo website client-side and streaming it in real-time to Adobe Experience Platform.
 This is to show that brands with an existing Google Analytics and Google Tag Manager implementation can also benefit from the power of Adobe Experience Platform, without limitations or latencies.

 ## Learning Objectives